 What is Aggregate Supply and Demand?

 Aggregate supply and demand refers to the concept of supply and demand but applied at a macroeconomic scale.
 Aggregate supply and aggregate demand are both plotted against the aggregate price level in a nation and the aggregate quantity of goods and services exchanged at a specified price.

 The aggregate supply curve measures the relationship between the price level of goods supplied to the economy and the quantity of the goods supplied.
 In the short run, the supply curve is fairly elastic, whereas, in the long run, it is fairly inelastic (steep).
 This has to do with the factors of production that a firm is able to change during these two different time intervals.

 In the short run, a firm’s supply is constrained by the changes that can be made to short run production factors such as the amount of labor deployed, raw material inputs, or overtime hours.
 However, in the long run, firms are able to open new plants, expand plants or adopt new technologies, indicating that maximum supply is less constrained.
 For a more in-depth explanation of short vs. long run production, click here.

-The reason why the supply curve is more inelastic (steeper) in the long run is because firms will be able to better adapt to changes in price levels.
+The reason why the supply curve is more inelastic (steeper) in the long run is because firms will be able to adapt to changes in price levels better.
 For instance, suppose that a firm can only increase production by 5% by changing short-run production factors and that the price level increases by 15%.
 Assuming unit-elasticity for simplicity, the firm cannot supply the equilibrium supply quantity in the short run.
 Thus, its short-run aggregate supply curve will flatten as the firm cannot keep supplying goods at the same rate as prices increase.

 Since consumer demand does not face the same constraints faced by suppliers, there is no relative change in the elasticity of demand itself.
 Rather, the steepness of the demand curve depends on the price elasticity of demand for the good.
 Thus, the aggregate demand curve follows a consistent downward slope, whose elasticity is subject to change due to factors such as: